All Episodes

 That's where it starts.

-Seven in a row have been successful.
+There is no question seven in a row have been successful.

-Now, anybody out there can say anything they want and they always do at the juncture of each one that we've done.
+Now, anybody out there can say anything they want, and they always do at the juncture of each one that we've done.

-But the reason I wanted to do something tonight, A, because I'm kind of historically minded and I thought tonight would represent my liberation and the road back.
+But the reason I wanted to do something tonight, A, because I'm kind of historically minded, and I thought tonight would represent my liberation and the road back.

 Of course.

-It's because this audience, the people who are listening to us right now, deserve an enormous amount of credit.
+Is because this audience, the people who are listening to us right now, deserve an enormous amount of credit.

-It's not often that you get to participate in one of these hyper-dimensional experiments, but I can tell you categorically from being on the receiving end that the literally millions of people thinking good wishes and prayers and uplifting thoughts and white light and bubbles and however you perceive that this process works and it is a scientific process.
+It's not often that you get to participate in one of these hyperdimensional experiments, but I can tell you categorically from being on the receiving end that the literally millions of people thinking good wishes and prayers and uplifting thoughts and white light and bubbles and however you perceive that this process works, and it is a scientific process.

-It does work Richard.
+It does work, really.

 It's working.

-I can feel it working and I'll tell you how I know because you started it Monday night which was two nights after the heart attack.
+And I'll tell you how I know, because you started at Monday night, which was two nights after the heart attack.

 That's right.

-On Tuesday I had the catheter inserted so we could kind of look at the heart and see what kind of damage.
+On Tuesday, I had the catheter inserted so we could kind of look at the heart and see what kind of damage.

 I had open heart surgery with the bypass.

-I felt so good coming right out of that operation.
+I felt so good coming right out of that operation, I was able to stand.

 I was able to sit up.

-Visitors came in that evening.
+People, visitors came in that evening.

-This is tomorrow night now in terms of the timing.
+This is tomorrow night now, in terms of the timing.

 Well, we have the famous glowing finger picture.